Can you foresee yourself making predictions about the market? Are you a numbers person?

-Ashford University (AU) was established in 1918 and originally founded as Mount St. Clare Academy.
+Ashford University (AU) was established in 1918.
+The school was originally founded as Mount St. Clare Academy.
 It is a private, for-profit institution.

-Sample Econ courses include: Business Cycles and Growth; Financial Institutions and Markets ; International Economics ; Managerial Economics; Principles of Econometrics; Principles of Macroeconomics; Principles of Microeconomics.
+Business Cycles and Growth Financial Institutions and Markets International Economics Managerial Economics

-The private, nonprofit Franklin University (Franklin) was established in 1902.
-It’s original name was the YMCA School of Commerce.
+The private, nonprofit Franklin University was established in 1902.
+Its original name was the YMCA School of Commerce.

 Pennsylvania State University